xhuy0404/tech-tips/README.md

 Here are some computer knowledges that I collected from the internet.

-I rewrote them based on my personal experiences, for my personal uses.
+I rewrote them based on my personal experiences, for my personal use.

-I hope they would be useful for you.
+I hope they would be useful for you too.